jsyoon0823/VIME/README.md

 - Load and preprocess MNIST data to make it as tabular data

 (2) supervised_model.py
-- Define logistic regression, MLP, and XGBoost models
+- Define logistic regression, Multi-layer Perceptron (MLP), and XGBoost models
-- All of them are supervised model for classification
+- All of them are supervised models for classification

 (3) vime_self.py
 - Self-supervised learning part of VIME framework